NavyaG-lab/Tech-writer/itaipu/dataset_series_compaction.md

 This DAG is parameterized, which means it requires extra parameters to be passed in to its execution.
 Currently, that's only supported via a cURL call to its API (clicking the 'Play' button in the airflow UI will not pass the correct parameters).
 To execute it, first get the name of the desired Dataset Series to compact (e.g. `series/dataset-partitions`).

-Then, use the following command (connected to the VPN), replacing `DATASET_SERIES_NAME`:
+Then, use the following command, replacing `DATASET_SERIES_NAME`:

 ```
 nu datainfra compaction --itaipu-version <ITAIPU_VERSION> DATASET_SERIES_NAME
 ```

-You can check the progress in the DAG page: https://airflow.nubank.com.br/admin/airflow/graph?dag_id=dataset-series-compaction
+You can check the progress in the [compaction DAG page](https://airflow.nubank.com.br/admin/airflow/graph?dag_id=dataset-series-compaction)
-And also the task page in aurora: https://cantareira-stable-mesos-master.nubank.com.br:8080/scheduler/jobs/prod/dataset-series-compaction
+And also the task page in aurora: https://cantareira-stable-mesos-master.nubank.com.br:8080/scheduler/jobs/prod/compaction-<SERIES_NAME_WITHOUT_SERIES_PREFIX>

 #### Unapply compactions